-Boston vs New York: How Does Each City Stack Up?
+Boston vs New York: A City Stack Up for Travelers

 New York City and Boston are situated on the Eastern seaboard and attract millions of tourists from around the world each year.
 Boston's Colonial roots mark it as the "Cradle of Liberty," while New York City's Statue of Liberty was the first sight many immigrants saw as their ships sailed toward Ellis Island.